yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2022/index.md

  ("spin") while repeatedly checking whether the lock is available.

 {{< imgs
-    "./spinlock.png| Example of a spinlock"
+    "./spinlock.png| Example of a spinlock, simple but gets the job done"
   >}}

-Simple but gets the job done.
-But, as always, it's never that simple.
 There exists another synchronization primitive with a similar function, [the mutex](https://en.wikipedia.org/wiki/Mutual_exclusion).

 The word "mutex" stands for an object providing `MUTual EXclusion` between threads.
 A mutex ensures that only one thread has access to a critical section or data by using operations like a lock and unlock.
 A critical section is a shared resource that many threads want to access.
 While there is no issue if multiple threads want to read the same critial section, no new thread can modify the section until the previous thread finishes its own writing.
-Under this scenarion, the first thread locks the section, and wil remain that way until the lock is released.
+Under this scenario, the first thread locks the section, and will remain that way until the lock is released.

 {{< imgs
     "./mutex.png| Example of a mutex"